The U.S. Environmental Protection Agency (EPA) develops

 77 FR 30088).

-On June 12, 2013, DAQ enrolled in EPA's O3 Advance program, a collaborative effort between EPA and air agencies aimed at preserving air quality in ozone attainment areas.
-Participating agencies work with EPA to identify, evaluate, and implement measures and programs to reduce ozone and continue making improvements in air quality.
+On June 12, 2013, DAQ enrolled in EPA's O3 Advance program, a collaborative effort between EPA and air agencies aimed at preserving air quality in O3 attainment areas.
+Participating agencies work with EPA to identify, evaluate, and implement measures and programs to reduce O3 and continue making improvements in air quality.
 Progress reports detailing program activities, achievements, and identifying future program goals are submitted on an annual basis.

 An O3 Early Progress Plan that provides the basis for establishing early transportation conformity budgets for the Clark County 8-hour O3 nonattainment area was submitted to EPA in 2008, and approved in 2009.
 A Redesignation Request and Maintenance Plan for the 1997 8-hour O3 NAAQS was submitted in April 2011.
 On January 8, 2013, EPA approved our request and the Clark County nonattainment area was redesignated to attainment for the 1997 8-hour O3 NAAQS, effective February 7, 2013.